8ta4/say/README.md

 1. Click `Record a voice sample`.

-1. Say something for 2 seconds in your usual conversational style.
+1. Say something in your usual conversational style.

 > How are my transcriptions organized?